We hope that, as you travel around our site, you’ll be excited by the creative possibilities that our products offer you.

 On our Pelmet Cornice page you will find some cornices that lend themselves more easily to this process, as they have extended areas that allow for easier installation onto just the ceiling.
 You can, however, achieve the same result with any of our high grade polymer cornices, although you might need to reinforce the installation with a bracket or two.

-Play With Lighting Cornice
+Playing With Lighting Cornice

 Using light creatively can truly transform a room.
 We have ranges, from traditional lighting troughs, to highly contemporary LED uplighter, downlighters and side lighters, and even some options for use with spotlights.
 Check out Indirect Uplighting Cornice, LED Lighting Cornice and Downlight Cornice ranges.

-Paint & Stain Effects
+Using Paint & Stain Effects

 a.
 Antiquing: Apply a base coat according to the antique finishing manufacturers instructions.
 When dry, apply a glazing liquid with a pure bristle brush until the desired effect is achieved.
 Cheesecloth and fine steel wool can also achieve different effects.

 b.
 Wood stain: Apply a base coat of beige paint.
 When dry apply woodstain with a pure bristle brush until the desired effect is achieved.
 When dry apply a satin or gloss finish.